 What music events are on in Barcelona this month?

-Mood is tracking more than 1,700 music events across Barcelona in July 2026, led by house, techno and tech-house, with a large reggaeton and Latin-pop layer and a nightly jazz calendar.
-Highlights include techno at Razzmatazz and Moog, Nitsa nights at Sala Apolo, beach-club parties at CDLC and Opium, and jazz at Jamboree.
+Mood is tracking more than 1,000 music events across Barcelona in August 2026, led by house, techno and tech-house, with a large reggaeton and Latin-pop layer and a nightly jazz calendar.
+Highlights include Brunch Electronik Festival at Parc del Fòrum from 7 August, Festa Major de Gràcia from 15 August, techno at Razzmatazz and Moog, and jazz at Jamboree.
 The calendar updates daily on Mood.

 What are the best clubs in Barcelona?

 Barcelona's club scene splits by crowd.
-Razzmatazz, Sala Apolo (Nitsa) and Moog carry the techno and underground floors; Pacha and Sutton run the mainstream and reggaeton nights; and CDLC, Opium and Bastian Beach cover the beach-club and rooftop end.
+Razzmatazz, Sala Apolo and Moog carry the techno and underground floors; Pacha and Sutton run the mainstream and reggaeton nights; and CDLC, Opium, Bastian Beach and La Terrrazza cover the beach-club and open-air end.
 The right room depends entirely on the night and the sound you want.

-Barcelona is one of Europe's top club-tourism cities, with more than 1,700 music events a month in Mood's data across techno, house, reggaeton, Latin pop and jazz.
-The scene runs late and leans heavily electronic, with a strong beach-club and open-air layer in summer, so planning around a specific room or sound matters.
+August is one of Barcelona's busiest months, with more than 1,000 music events in Mood's data across techno, house, reggaeton, Latin pop and jazz.
+The scene runs late and leans heavily electronic, with the beach-club and open-air layer at full capacity, Brunch Electronik at the start of the month and the free Festa Major de Gràcia stages mid-month.

 How do I find events in Barcelona this weekend?